ice1000/guest0x0/.github/README.md

 Two things are yet to be done: split disjunctions in conjunctions and make `i = 0 \/ i = 1` false.
-Also, some small bugs are fixed (like dim vars are not removed from scope, causing bloated hole info) The code base is growing larger and larger to 1335.
+Also, some small bugs are fixed (like dim vars are not removed from scope, causing bloated hole info) The codebase is growing larger and larger, to 1335 lines of code.
 Some small useful lemmata:

 ```
 def subst (A : Type) (P : A -> Type) (p : I -> A)